Maliha2030/Project1_The_A_Team_Uber/README.md

 ***Results:

-The full results are contained in the jupyter notebook file Final Project Script.ipynb, and is summarised in the presentation slides, both listed in this repo.
+The full results are contained in the jupyter notebook file 'Final Project Script.ipynb', and is summarised in the presentation slides, both listed in this repo.

 ***Conclusions and Implications: